learn-co-curriculum/html-iframes-lab/README.md

 attributes manually.
 Highlight the iframe embed code and copy it to your clipboard.
 In `index.html` paste the code snippet.

-## Deliverables
+## Reinforce Our Understanding of Iframes

-We've already got a basic `iframe`, but to pass all the tests, we'll need to add the following attributes:
+We've already got a basic `iframe` from Google.
+To pass all the tests, we'll need to add the following attributes:

 * Add a `width` attribute set to "100%"